Co-ordination Chemistry

 There are a variety of different types of coordination chemistry experiments that can be performed.
 Some of the most common types of experiments include:

 - Characterization of Coordination Compounds: This type of experiment involves the characterization of a coordination compound.
-The properties that are typically characterized include the color, solubility, and magnetic susceptibility of the compound.
+The properties that are typically characterized include the color, solubility, melting point, magnetic susceptibility, and conductivity of the compound.

 - Reactivity of Coordination Compounds: This type of experiment involves the study of the reactivity of a coordination compound.
-The reactions that are typically studied include the reactions of the compound with other ligands, metal ions, and reducing agents.
+The reactions that are typically studied include ligand substitution reactions, redox reactions, and acid-base reactions.

 Data Analysis